-We're often asked from Sellers...
-What is your commission?
-How much do you charge for your services? or from a Buyer...
-Is there a fee for using your help?
-How do you get compensated?
-These are excellent questions, and we feel it's of vital importance that you have a clear understanding of how fees work and how it affects you.
+How are REALTORS® compensated?
+Is there a fee when you sell a property?
+Is there a fee when you buy a property?
+These are excellent questions, and we feel it's of vital importance to have a clear understanding of how fees work and how it affects you.
 The following may shed some light...

 Most of today's workforce is compensated either by an hourly wage, or perhaps a weekly salary.
 REALTORS® however, are compensated with commission fees.
-A commission is a written authority giving a person (i.e. REALTOR®) the right or duty to do something (i.e. sell a home).
-The fee for this service is a percentage of the final selling price for the property.
+A commission is a written authority giving a person the right or duty to do something.
+The fee for a 'REALTOR® service' is usually a 'percentage' of the final selling price of a property.

-It's important to understand that there are two sides to the sale of a home.
-There is the "selling" side, and there is the "buying" side.
-Normally, there is a REALTOR® who works on behalf of the seller, and a different REALTOR® who works on behalf of the buyer.
-(Sometimes a REALTOR® works on behalf of "both" the seller and the buyer.
-This is known as multiple representation).
-The owner of the home will "hire" a REALTOR® to market the home, and to represent him in the negotiations of the future deal.
-Part of the marketing is to place the home on the local MLS® System.
-By doing this, the seller's home will now be noticed by all the other REALTORS® who are working with buyers.
-The seller and his REALTOR® negotiate a commission percentage for this "total service".
-This percentage is then divided.
-A share will be given to the seller's REALTOR®, and a share will be given to the buyer's REALTOR®.
-At this point, it would seem that the responsibility lies with the owner of the property to compensate both REALTORS® in the transaction.
-This is probably true in 99% of the deals that are done.
-(However, it is also possible for the buyer of a home to "hire" a REALTOR® and compensate them directly).
-It's important to note here that the commission charged to the seller is not necessarily the same percentage from REALTOR® to REALTOR®, and from the brokerages they work for.
-Commissions can, and will, differ according to the brokerage office selected, and the level of marketing the seller is looking for.
-Also, the division of this commission between the selling and buying REALTORS® is not necessarily equal.
+A home sale consists of two sides - The 'sell' side, and the 'buy' side.
+Normally, there is a REALTOR® working on behalf of the Seller, and a different REALTOR® working on behalf of the Buyer.
+Multiple Representation occurs when a REALTOR® works on behalf of 'both' of them.
+To start off, the Owner of a home 'hires' a REALTOR® to market the property, and to represent him in the negotiations of the future deal.
+Part of the marketing is to place the home on the local MLS® System where other REALTORS® working with Buyers can view the details.
+The Seller and his REALTOR® agree on a commission percentage for this 'total service'.
+This percentage is then divided upon completion of a successful transaction.
+A share will be given to the Seller's Representative, and a share will be given to the Buyer's Representative.
+At this point, it would seem the responsibility lies with the Owner of the property to compensate both REALTORS®.
+This is probably true in 99% of the deals that are written, however it is also possible for the Buyer to 'hire' a REALTOR® and compensate them directly.
+The commission fee charged to the Seller is not necessarily the same from REALTOR® to REALTOR®, and from the brokerages they work for.
+Commissions can differ according to the brokerage office selected, and the level of marketing the Seller is seeking.
+Also, the division of this commission between the parties is not necessarily equal.

-REALTORS® are compensated on the closing date (the day the buyer pays for the home and receives the deed of ownership from the seller).
+REALTORS® are compensated after the closing date - the day the Buyer pays for the home, and receives the deed of ownership from the Seller.
 However, if a deal is never made with the client, then there is no compensation.
-Most REALTORS® actually work for "free" until a deal is made, unless there was a mutual agreement to take a retainer fee of some kind.
-When a REALTOR® helps a seller, he will incur the costs of "marketing" the property, from his own pocket, and he provides his personal time and effort in hopes of making a sale.
-If a REALTOR® helps a buyer, he will incur the costs of "locating" a property, from his own pocket, and he provides his personal time and effort in hopes of making a sale.
-Because of this, most REALTORS® like to provide concrete evaluations for sellers to arrive at sound listing prices, and also why REALTORS® like to have signed buyer contracts when providing services to buyers.
-Sellers who properly price their home at the outset, and buyers who sign an agency contract, are showing a "serious nature" to their future purchase or sale, and also "good faith" to their agency relationship with their REALTOR®.
+Most REALTORS® actually work for 'free' until this time, unless there was a mutual agreement to hold a retainer fee of some kind.
+When a REALTOR® helps a Seller, he incurs the costs of 'marketing' the property from his own pocket, and provides his personal time and effort in hopes of making a sale.
+If a REALTOR® helps a Buyer, he incurs the costs of 'locating' a property from his own pocket, and provides his personal time and effort in hopes of making a sale.
+Because of this, most REALTORS® like to provide concrete evaluations for Sellers to arrive at sound listing prices, and also why REALTORS® like to have signed Buyer contracts when providing services to Buyers.
+Sellers who properly price their home at the outset, and Buyers who sign an agency contract, are showing a 'serious nature' to their future transaction, and also 'good faith' to their agency relationship with their REALTOR®.